Philippians 2

 12 So that, my beloved, even as ye have always obeyed, not as in my presence only, but now much rather in my absence, work out your own salvation with fear and trembling, v.12 Our Work: Practical Salvation.
 Paul had been instrumental in the past in the care of the assembly in Philippi.
 The exhortation is to follow Paul’s instruction now in a time of his absence “much rather”.
 “You have always obeyed” is a nice commendation.
 We can sometimes lean on a gifted leader a great deal, and then be dysfunctional when they are gone.
 The Lord will sometimes, when the time is right, remove these props for the benefit and spiritual growth of the assembly.
 The Philippians were to “work out” their own salvation or preservation.
 This is not talking about working to obtain eternal salvation for the individual.
 Salvation is not always in the eternal sense, as in salvation from the penalty of our sins.
 Frequently it is viewed as a practical thing; an ongoing process.
 Read more… Many difficulties faced the Philippians.
 There was persecution, Judaizing teachers, and the seed of dissension among them.
 It is possible that the leading issue in the apostle’s mind was the issue of unity, considering the context (vv.1-11).
 If the Philippians did not work out their own salvation, the assembly would end in division.
 Disunity in the assembly will not automatically heal itself, we have to do something; although there is a danger of trying to fight the flesh with the flesh.
 We are to “work out” our salvation “with fear and trembling”.
 It isn’t the fear of failure, or the fear of Satan’s power, but rather the fear that we might displease and dishonor God.
 The fear of God should both motivate us to work out our salvation, and govern how we do it.
 See 2 Cor.
 7:9 as an example of working out salvation, particularly in a collective sense.

 13 for it is God who works in you both the willing and the working according to his good pleasure. v.13 God’s Work.
-We are responsible to “work out” our salvation (man’s responsibility), but God is also working in us (God’s sovereignty).
+We are responsible to “work out” our salvation (human responsibility), but God is also working in us (God’s sovereignty).
 How does God work in us?
 By the indwelling Spirit.
 Ultimately God gets the credit for our salvation, even though we are involved in it.
 “Both the willing and the working according to his good pleasure” are God’s work.
 God gives us the desire to do His will, and then He gives us the strength to follow through.

 14 Do all things without murmurings and reasonings, 15 that ye may be harmless and simple, irreproachable children of God in the midst of a crooked and perverted generation; among whom ye appear as lights in the world, vv.14-15 Our Unspoken Testimony.
 Paul next addresses how the attitude of the saints affects their outward testimony.
 We are to do “all things without murmurings and reasonings”.
 Murmuring is a type of complaining that expresses discontent by muttering under the breath.
 Reasoning is getting into arguments about issues.
 This might seem like an extremely basic exhortation, but the results of doing all things without complaining or arguing are tremendous.
 The world is accustomed to doing nothing without complaining or arguing.
 Having a good attitude in all that we do will set us apart from the world around us.
 Having a right attitude will lead us to be “harmless and simple”.
 This means that we will be kind to all, and uncorrupted but the evil around us.
 The result of this is that we will be the “irreproachable children of God”.
 How we behave reflects on God, whose children we are.
 We are living in “a crooked and perverted generation”, which means that our testimony will be a sharp contrast to the character of those around us, much like a candle burning in the darkness; “among whom ye appear as lights in the world”.
 Our light will be dimmed if we have an un-Christlike attitude.
 An example of this is seen in Genesis 13, when the herdsmen of Abram and Lot were fighting.
 It says, “and the Canaanite and the Perizzite were then in the land”.
 The world was watching.